NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1f_ndvi_time_series.md

 ---

-In this lesson, we'll continue to use the Great Smokey Mountains site as an example, this time creating a time series of the mean NDVI within the Chimney Tops 2 Fire perimeter, from 2016-2022.
+In this lesson, we'll continue to use the Great Smokey Mountains site as an example, this time creating a time series of the mean NDVI within the Chimney Tops 2 Fire perimeter between 2016-2022.
 We will plot this along with the NDVI time-series derived from Landsat 8 data, and use this to fill in some more detailed temporal information.

 AOP strives to collect every site during peak-greenness, when the predominant vegetation is most photosynthetically active.
 This is so that when comparing data from year to year, the differences are due to actual changes and not just due to the time of year.
+This is not always possible, so it's important to consider the time of year when you are conducting your analysis.

 <div id="ds-objectives" markdown="1">